loomingdale Avenue on the north, Chicago Avenue on the south, Western Avenue on the east, California Avenue to Sacramento Avenue on the west.

 By the later 1960s, the area now majority Puerto Rican and the Latin Disciples gang grew stronger in numbers.
 The Division Street riots of 1966 also ripped through this area causing violence and destruction along Division Street.

 In the year 1970, the Insane Dragons formed in the southern part of this area and became rivals of the Latin Kings and various white greaser gangs.

-In the year 1973, the Spanish Cobras arrived in this area and settled at Campbell and Potomac near Latin Disciples, both organizations discovered how much they hated Latin Kings.
+In the early 1970s, the Spanish Cobras arrived in this area and settled at Maplewood and Division near Latin Disciples, both organizations discovered how much they hated Latin Kings.